Knaeckebrothero/Advanced-LLM-Chat/README.md

 **An intelligent waste disposal assistant for university campuses**

 Fessi is a Progressive Web Application (PWA) designed to help campus users identify appropriate disposal methods and locations for various types of waste.
-Built with Angular 19.2.2 and FastAPI, this chatbot uses a Retrieval-Augmented Generation (RAG) architecture to provide contextually appropriate responses to waste disposal queries.
+Built with Angular 19.2.2 and FastAPI, this chatbot uses a LangGraph agent with Neo4j knowledge graph tools to provide accurate, context-aware responses to waste disposal queries.

 ## Table of Contents